Destinations Greece Athens

 Central market basement · since 1887

-Walk to the central market; descend to the basement; eat whatever Mitsos brings out in clay pots.
-Retsina from the barrel.
-Cash only.
-Stop pretending you're on vacation; this is the trip.
+Walk to the central market, descend to the basement, and eat whatever Mitsos brings out in clay pots.
+Retsina from the barrel, cash only.

 Cash only